-1.1.5 Stakeholder management
+2.1.5 Stakeholder management

-There are very often third parties or stakeholders who have a vested interested in the cash flow of a company or construction contract and often for very different reasons.
+There are often third parties or stakeholders who have a vested interest in the cash flow of a company or construction contract and often for very different reasons.
 Funders will want to know that a business is sound and solvent before agreeing to loans.
-Shareholders will be interested in company performance and ensuring that their annual dividends are as high as possible.
-This may impact a company's ability to make decisions for the long term of the company in expense of the short terms profits for the shareholders.
-The construction contract cash flow will feed into the overall company cash flow forecast and any errors or slippage in a particular project cash flow could have an effect upon the company's overall cash flow and performance.
+Shareholders will be interested in company performance and ensuring that their dividends are as high as possible.
+This may impact a company's ability to make decisions for the long term at the expense of the short-term profits for the shareholders.
+The construction contract cash flow will feed into the overall company cash flow forecast and any errors or slippage in a particular project cash flow could affect the company's overall cash flow and performance.

-Banks, local authorities and other guarantors will often fund construction contracts and they will often want to review the cash flow forecast of a construction contract.
+Banks, local authorities and other guarantors who fund construction contracts will often want to review the cash flow forecast of a construction contract.
 Employers who are dependent upon debt finance for their projects will be especially interested in reviewing and vetting the cash flow forecast before entering into contract, as any errors in the cash flow forecast could leave the client in a situation where they are unable to meet their liabilities for a certain period.

-1.1.6 Managing consultants' resources
+2.1.6 Managing consultants' resources

-Cash flow forecasts are often used within a company to manage resources.
-Resources may include staff, training, equipment, premises, etc. Companies must be sure that they can meet the liabilities in terms of wages, insurances and other overheads before employing additional staff.
-An organisational cash flow forecast can help to inform these decision making processes.
-There is often a fine balance to be struck between adequately resourcing for a given period and over committing.
+Cash flow forecasts are typically used in a company to manage resources.
+Resources may include staff, training, equipment, premises, etc.

+Companies must be sure that they can meet their liabilities in terms of wages, insurances and other overheads before employing additional staff.
+An organisational cash flow forecast can help to inform these decision-making processes.
+There is often a fine balance between adequately resourcing for a given period and over committing.